eurostat/gridviz/readme.md

 ### Styling

-These are the methods available for styling the viewer.
+These are the methods available for styling the app.

 | Method                                | Type        | Default            | Description                                                                                      |
 | ------------------------------------- | ----------- | ------------------ | ------------------------------------------------------------------------------------------------ |